What to do in Île-de-France?

 Location: Paris, 1st arrondissement.

-2. Walk in Versailles
+Walk in Versailles

 Location: Versailles.

-3. Cruise on the Seine
+Cruise on the Seine

 Average cost: €16 per person.

-Location: Departures from various points in Paris.
+Location: Departures from several points in Paris.

-Ideal weather: Pleasant in the evening, especially at sunset.
+Pleasant in the evening, especially at sunset.

-4. Wine Tasting in Montmartre
+Wine tasting in Montmartre

-Average cost: From €50 per person.
+Average cost: €50 per person minimum.

 Location: Montmartre, Paris.

-5. Hiking in the Fontainebleau Forest
+Hiking in the Fontainebleau Forest

-Description: Escape to nature with a hike in the magnificent Fontainebleau Forest.
+Description: Escape to nature with a hike in the magnificent Fontainebleau forest.

 Average cost: Free.